george-hawkins/mini-quad-2023/build.md

 It took me forever to get voltage sensing working.
 In the end it turns out it all comes down to using the second ESC port on the FC.
 Just like the motors had to be remapped, so do the battery voltage and current pins.

-Note: I'm unsure how both ESC ports can share the RX pin of UART7 but it seems to work.
+Note: I'm unsure how both ESC ports can share the RX pin of UART7 but it seems to work. **Update:** see above.

 So, it was possible to switch the _Voltage Meter Source_ from _Onboard ADC_ to _ESC Sensor_ - this allows you to see a per motor voltage value (which, unlike e.g. a per-cell voltage, isn't particularly useful).
 But for whatever reason, _BF_ could see the individual motor values reported via the second ESC port but would only average the individual values if they came in via the first ESC port.